elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/the-switch-statement.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, but caution should be used because the execution continues with the following case without any checks.
-We should use the break state according to the specification.
+  <div><strong>Interview Response:</strong> No, but we should proceed with caution because the execution continues to the proceeding cases without any checks.
+We should use the break statement according to the specification.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> An example without break<br /><br />